The size of server required by Brooklyn depends on the amount of activity. This includes:

 - Static files: these are the Apache Brooklyn distribution with its own

-dependencies, plus binaries for custom blueprints and integrations added to
+dependencies, OSGi bundles for custom blueprints and integrations installed to the

 - Log files: Brooklyn writes info and debug log files.
 By default, these are written to the local filesystem.
 This can be reconfigured to set the destination and to increase or decrease the detail in the logs.
 See the Logging section for more details.